legiaquan/code-review-action/TESTING.md

-# Testing Guide for AI Code Review Action
+# Testing Guide for AI-Powered Code Review Action

-This guide explains how to test the AI Code Review Action using the provided test files and workflows.
+This guide explains how to test the AI-Powered Code Review Action using the provided test files and workflows.

 ## Test Files Overview